 - Assurance of Purity: Gold bond prices are linked to the price of gold of 999 purity (24 carats) published by IBJA.

-- Easy Exit Option: The tenor of the bond is for 8 years with an option to redeem from 5th year onwards on the date on which interest is payable
+- Easy Exit Option: The tenor of the bond is for 8 years with an option to redeem from the 5th year onwards on the date on which interest is payable

 - Transferability: Bonds shall be transferable by the execution of an Instrument of transfer following the provisions of the Government Securities Act.